-Flickering lights.
 Considered one of the most common electrical issues, you might experience a few flickering lights.
-Make sure the light bulb is tightly screwed in, if that doesn’t work, replace it with a new one.
+Make sure the lightbulb is tightly screwed in.
+If that doesn’t work, replace it with a new one.
 If replacing the bulb doesn’t seem to work, however, the issue is most likely a bad connection.
 Fixing any wiring issues should be left to a licensed electrician, as they can safely repair your light fixture.

-Burnt out light bulbs.
-A light bulb that burns out too quickly is another sign of electrical issues.
+A lightbulb that burns out too quickly is another sign of electrical issues.
 It’s most likely the issue is with the bulb itself.
-The problem could also be that your power company is delivering more power than your light bulb is designed to handle, shortening their lifespan.
-Replacing the light bulbs in your house with ones that can receive a higher voltage might solve the problem.
+The problem could also be that your power company is delivering more power than your lightbulb is designed to handle, shortening its life span.
+Replacing the lightbulbs in your house with ones that can receive a higher voltage might solve the problem.

-Damaged and frayed wires.
-Be on the lookout for damaged, frayed, and exposed wires as they put you at risk of electrocution and electrical fires.
-Look for any patches of exposed wire, cuts, black or brown stains, or a nasty burning smell, as that usually indicates damaged wiring.
+Be on the lookout for damaged, frayed, and exposed wires, as they put you at risk of electrocution and electrical fires.
+Look for any patches of exposed wire, cuts, black or brown stains, or a nasty burning smell, which usually indicates damaged wiring.
 If your home has damaged wires, replace them immediately.

-Buzzing sounds and foul odors.
-If there is an electrical issue, you might smell it or hear it before you see it.
+If there's an electrical issue, you might smell it or hear it before you see it.
 If you can smell burning coming out of an outlet, call an electrician immediately.
 Outlets and appliances that function normally should make little to no noise, but if there is an issue, it can produce a buzzing sound.
 If you hear buzzing from any of your outlets, call an electrician immediately.

 North Shore and